By Kieran Theivam

 “I would no way say it’s the only reason, but we’re a nation of football lovers, so if the men aren’t doing too well and then the women get a medal, beating Germany along the way, its going to get people interested.

-“The key thing now is maintaining that interest and ensuring that people are turning out for England's qualifiers for Euro 2017 (to be held in the Netherlands) and also support Women's Super League.
+“The key thing now is maintaining that interest and ensuring that people are turning out for England’s qualifiers for Euro 2017 (to be held in the Netherlands) and also support the FA Women’s Super League.

 “We don’t want a drop off like we saw after the Olympics – that was a missed opportunity.”